Neo (The Matrix): The Matrix Resurrections

 In the real world, after Morpheus helps Neo regain his memories and fighting style, the Mnemosyne goes to Io, the last human city led by Niobe.
-Niobe reveals that, when Zion was nearly destroyed by the machines, she and the rest of the inhabitants escaped and made a new city.
+Niobe reveals that, when Zion was nearly destroyed by the machines in another war, she and the rest of the inhabitants escaped and made a new city with the help of some machines.
 After sixty years, Niobe does not trust Neo, but lets the Mnemosyne crew destroy the Matrix with the help of Sati, the sentient program who helped Neo in Revolutions.
 In the Matrix, Neo's therapist, named the Analyst, a program designed to study the human psyche and the new leader of both the Matrix and the machines, explains that after Neo and Trinity's deaths, he was able to resurrect them to study them.
 He found that suppressing their memories but keeping them close to one another made the Matrix more power-efficient and more resistant to the anomalies that caused the previous iterations to fail.
 However, Neo's liberation destabilized the system and triggered a fail-safe to reboot the Matrix.
 The Analyst stalled the reboot by convincing his superiors that threatening to kill Trinity would get Neo to voluntarily return to his pod.
 The Analyst then taunts Neo in the Matrix with bullet time by threatening to kill Trinity with a pistol, and then forces Neo to meet him in a café that he and Trinity had frequented.
 The crew then uses that opportunity to unplug Trinity.
 At the café, surrounded by riot officers, Neo distracts the Analyst while the team unplugs Trinity.
 They successfully unplug her, and Trinity gets her memories back and helps Neo fight the officers.
 Eventually, Smith fights the two, but gets away.
 In a final attempt to get rid of Neo and Trinity, the Analyst activates the Swarm, which forces many people to try to kill Bugs' team.
 The team survives, and when Neo and Trinity are cornered by police helicopters, they then decide to fly, which indeed does happen.
 The Analyst is defeated, and Neo and Trinity finally rekindle their romance and remake the Matrix in their own image.

 Casting choices

-Tom Cruise, Johnny Depp, Brad Pitt, Nicolas Cage, and Leonardo DiCaprio were approached for the role.
+Tom Cruise, Johnny Depp, Brad Pitt, Nicolas Cage, Brandon Lee and Leonardo DiCaprio were approached for the role.
 Will Smith, who turned down the role to make Wild Wild West, later said he regretted the decision.
 Ewan McGregor was said to have been sent the script to the movie, but later turned it down and moved on to do Star Wars: Episode I – The Phantom Menace.
 Sandra Bullock was asked by the film's producers to star in the film, thus changing the gender of the character to female, only to receive a negative answer by Bullock.